How to Create a Product Launch Plan (A Step-By-Step Process)

 Once you have your ideal customer persona, it’s time to start positioning your story.

-I find it very helpful to think about marketing messaging in terms of the Hero’s Journey — the ancient template to which all great stories adhere.
+You might think about your messaging in terms of the Hero’s Journey — the ancient template to which all great stories adhere.
 Think Lord of the Rings or The Hunger Games.

 We can adjust the Hero’s Journey slightly for online marketing and product launches as follows:

-- The hero: This is your ideal customer, not you.
+- The hero: This is your ideal customer.

 - The problem or desire: There is something that the hero wants or needs.